 Click here for link to the Bursar page downloadable forms with current application for the LL.M.
 Programs.

-If a student withdraws during one of the following periods, tuition will be adjusted in accordance with the schedule set forth below.
+If a student withdraws from an LL.M. in Employment Law course during one of the following periods, tuition will be adjusted in accordance with the schedule set forth below.
 All additional fees charged by the law school are non-refundable.

 |During the first week of regular classes||80%|

 An LL.M. in Employment Law student may choose not to enroll in the second course offered in a semester.
 If this decision is made before the first day of the course, the tuition for that course may be applied to a later semester.

 TUITION DUE DATE